How Does a Heat Sealer Work?

 Impulse heat sealers use heated sealing wires that are triggered when the sealing bar is pressed close.
 The sealing bar is often made of a silicone seal pad able to withstand direct heat contact.
 The sealing bar presses on the wire and film to melt and mend the material forming a seal.

-Heat sealers can be use with foil, poly coated Kraft paper bags, and many different plastic materials.
+Heat sealers can be used with foil, poly coated Kraft paper bags and many different plastic materials.
 Sealers come in varying sizes and designs.
 Heat sealers with a flat sealing wire make stronger, thicker seals.
 Round wire sealers make thinner, less visible seals.
 Below is a detailed description with images explaining how a heat sealer works.